DinaRagabAhmed/MarvelCharactersApp/README.md

 ### Technologies and patterns
 - Architecture
-  - MVVM with RxSwift, router and coordinator
+  - MVVM with RxSwift, router and coordinator.

 - Dependency management
-  - Cocoa Pods
+  - CocoaPods.

 - Network layer
-  - Moya
+  - Moya.

 - Design
   - UIKit(XIBs).

+- Decisions
+  - If there are empty media items(Events - Comics - Series - Stories), these sections will be removed.